JeanPCordeiro/OrionRisc-128/.kilocode/rules/memory-bank/product.md

 ## Why This Project Exists

-The OrionRisc-128 project exists to demonstrate the fundamental principles of computer system design by building a complete, self-hosted computer system from the ground up.
-In an era where complex abstractions hide the inner workings of computers, this project serves as both an educational tool and a testament to the beauty of simplicity in system design.
+OrionRisc-128 is an educational and hobbyist project that demonstrates the complete design and implementation of a vintage 1980s-style computer system from the ground up.
+It serves as a comprehensive learning platform for understanding:

+- **Low-level systems architecture** - How processors, memory, and I/O systems work together
+- **Compiler construction** - Building programming language tools from scratch
+- **Operating system design** - Creating system software that manages hardware resources
+- **Bootstrap development** - Building complex systems incrementally without external toolchains
+- **Computer history** - Recreating the experience of 1980s computing technology

 ## Problems It Solves

 ### Educational Gap
-Modern software development often occurs at high levels of abstraction, making it difficult for developers to understand the fundamental building blocks of computing systems.
-This project bridges that gap by providing a complete, working example of a computer system built from first principles.

-### Understanding System Layers
-The project addresses the challenge of understanding how different system layers (hardware, assembler, compiler, OS, interpreter) work together to create a functional computing environment.
+Most modern programmers never experience building systems from the hardware level up.
+This project bridges that gap by providing a hands-on platform to understand:

+- How RISC processors execute instructions
+- Memory management and addressing schemes
+- File system implementation on storage devices
+- Graphics rendering at the hardware level
+- Compiler pipeline construction
+- Operating system kernel development

-### Self-Hosting Complexity
+### Accessibility
-It demonstrates the bootstrapping problem in computer science - how to build a system using tools that don't yet exist - and provides a concrete solution through progressive development.
+Building real hardware systems requires expensive equipment and specialized knowledge.
+OrionRisc-128 provides:

+- **Zero-cost entry** - Runs in any modern web browser
+- **Safe experimentation** - No risk of damaging physical hardware
+- **Visual feedback** - See the computer in action through the authentic 80s interface
+- **Step-by-step progression** - Build complexity gradually with clear milestones

 ## How It Should Work

 ### System Architecture
-The OrionRisc-128 is a simulated 1980s-style microcomputer featuring:
+The OrionRisc-128 operates as a complete computer system with:

-- **RISC Processor**: A custom-designed reduced instruction set processor
+1. **RISC Processor** - Custom 32-bit RISC CPU with 16 registers
-- **Memory**: 128KB RAM for program and data storage
+2. **Memory System** - 128KB RAM with memory-mapped I/O
-- **Graphics**: 640x200 monochrome display with 80x25 text mode
+3. **Graphics** - 640x200 monochrome display with 80x25 text mode
-- **Storage**: Two 360KB 3.5-inch floppy disk drives
+4. **Storage** - Two 360KB floppy disk drives for program and data storage
-- **Operating System**: Basic OS providing program loading, storage, and execution
+5. **Operating System** - Minimal OS providing program loading, storage management, and basic I/O
-- **Development Tools**: Assembler, C compiler, and BASIC interpreter

-### Development Methodology
+### Development Bootstrap Process
-The system follows a unique bootstrapping approach:

-1. **Hardware Emulation**: JavaScript provides the foundational hardware simulation
+The system is built progressively without external toolchains:

-2. **Machine Language**: Direct processor instruction development
+1. **Machine Language** - Direct binary programming of the RISC processor
+2. **Assembler** - Written in machine language to translate assembly to binary
-3. **Assembler**: Self-hosted assembler written in machine language
+3. **C Compiler** - Written in assembly language to compile C code
-4. **C Compiler**: C compiler built using the assembler
+4. **BASIC Interpreter** - Written in C to provide high-level programming
-5. **BASIC Interpreter**: BASIC interpreter written in C
+5. **Operating System** - Extended with features written in compiled languages
-6. **Progressive Enhancement**: Each layer builds upon and enhances the previous

 ### User Experience

 #### For Learners
-- Clear, step-by-step progression from hardware to high-level languages
-- Visible intermediate representations at each compilation stage
-- Interactive debugging and inspection capabilities
-- Comprehensive documentation of design decisions
+- **Interactive Learning** - See code running in real-time on emulated hardware
+- **Progressive Complexity** - Start with simple programs, build to complex systems
+- **Visual Feedback** - Watch the computer execute instructions step by step
+- **Historical Context** - Experience computing as it was in the 1980s

 #### For Developers
-- Working example of classic computer science concepts
-- Reference implementation for custom processor design
-- Study of compiler and interpreter construction techniques
-- Understanding of operating system fundamentals
+- **Complete System View** - Understand how all components interconnect
+- **Debugging Tools** - Inspect processor state, memory contents, and I/O operations
+- **Performance Analysis** - Measure instruction timing and system performance
+- **Extensibility** - Add new instructions, peripherals, or capabilities

 ## User Experience Goals

-### Simplicity and Clarity
+### Simplicity
-- Clean, understandable code at every level
-- Progressive disclosure of complexity
-- Minimal but sufficient feature set
+- **Intuitive Interface** - Authentic 1980s computer interface that's easy to understand
+- **Clear Progression** - Each development stage builds naturally on the previous
+- **Minimal Dependencies** - Runs in any modern browser without additional setup

 ### Educational Value
-- Each component serves as a learning resource
+- **Conceptual Clarity** - Each component demonstrates clear computer science principles
-- Clear documentation of design trade-offs
-- Working examples that can be modified and extended

-### Authenticity
+- **Practical Application** - Every feature serves a real purpose in the system
-- Faithful reproduction of 1980s computing constraints
+- **Historical Accuracy** - Represents authentic 1980s computing technology

-- Realistic performance characteristics
+### Engagement
+- **Immediate Feedback** - See results of code changes instantly
+- **Achievement Milestones** - Clear goals at each development stage
+- **Exploration Freedom** - Experiment with different approaches and optimizations

+### Technical Excellence
-- Period-appropriate interface design
+- **Clean Architecture** - Well-structured, maintainable, and extensible design

-### Completeness
-- Fully functional system from processor to high-level language
-- Self-contained development environment
-- No external toolchain dependencies

-## Success Metrics
+- **Comprehensive Testing** - Each component thoroughly tested before integration
+- **Performance Optimization** - Efficient emulation suitable for web deployment

-- **Educational Impact**: Clear demonstration of computer system layers
+- **Documentation** - Clear explanations of how each component works
-- **Technical Achievement**: Functional self-hosted development environment
-- **Usability**: Intuitive interface for learning and experimentation
-- **Maintainability**: Clean, well-documented codebase for future enhancements